-In the September exam the grade will be calculated in the following manner.
-The September exam final grade will count for 80%.
-The other 20% include the last two parts of the continuous evaluations each counting as 10% (i.e., the grades on the quizzes will not be counted as part of the grade on the September exam, but seminar attendance and handing in (well executed) problem sets, and active participation will each count as 10%)
+If you get a final grade of 5.0 or below, it is considered a fail and you have to take a make-up exam.
+In the make-up exam the grade will be calculated in the following manner.
+The make-up exam final grade will count for 80%.
+The other 20% include the last two parts of the continuous evaluations each counting as 10% (i.e., the grades on the quizzes will not be counted as part of the grade on the make-up exam, but seminar attendance and handing in (well executed) problem sets, and active participation will each count as 10%).
+The make-up exam will either be 2 Feb 2013 or 9 Feb 2013.